(1980)

 Strange things begin to occur as a tiny California coastal town prepares to commemorate its centenary.
 Inanimate objects spring eerily to life; Rev. Malone stumbles upon a dark secret about the town's founding; radio announcer Stevie witnesses a mystical fire; and hitchhiker Elizabeth discovers the mutilated corpse of a fisherman.
 Then a mysterious iridescent fog descends upon the village, and more people start to die.

+Directed and co-written by John Carpenter, The Fog was produced on a modest budget but leveraged skilled cinematography, practical effects, and atmospheric lighting to create a memorable horror experience.
 While The Fog received mixed initial reviews, it has since gained recognition as a classic of supernatural horror.
-Audiences appreciate its mood, suspense, and practical effects.
 The film has influenced horror filmmakers exploring ghost stories and revenge narratives, maintaining a loyal cult following decades after its release.

 THE FOG "Don't Open the Door!"
 Clip (1980) Adrienne Barbeau